tizah/University-Admin-Portal/README.md

 As part of the Fullstack Developer Challenge, here is a guideline on how to run the project

+## Running the application using docker-compose

+To run the application using `docker-compose` insert the following command into your terminal `docker-compose up -d --build` and hit enter.
+After Successfully building the image, the app should be access at `http://localhost:3001/`

 ## Folder Structure

 ├── src `==>`